Jake Gyllenhaal: 2012–2018: Critical acclaim and Broadway debut

 In 2016, he starred in Tom Ford's neo-noir thriller Nocturnal Animals, based on the 1993 novel Tony and Susan by Austin Wright.
-The film received positive reviews.
+The film received positive reviews, and Gyllenhaal was nominated for the BAFTA Award for Best Actor in a Leading Role.
 The Sydney Morning Heralds Sandra Hall praised Gyllenhaal's brilliant portrayal of his two roles, while Justin Chang of the Los Angeles Times wrote that his performance contained "rich emotional shadings" and escalating intensity that becomes overwhelming.
 In October 2016, he appeared in four benefit concert performances of the Stephen Sondheim and James Lapine musical Sunday in the Park with George at the New York City Center as the titular character.
 Alexis Soloski of The Guardian gave the performance a perfect five-star review and hailed Gyllenhaal's superb singing.
 Starting in February 2017, Gyllenhaal reprised the role at the reopened Hudson Theatre on Broadway.
 Ben Brantley of The New York Times praised his "searing theatrical presence, in which his eyes are his center of gravity."
 He was scheduled to appear in Lanford Wilson's Burn This on Broadway under the direction of Michael Mayer in 2017.
 However, a new production of Burn This took place in 2019 with Adam Driver appearing, with Gyllenhaal's production having reportedly been abandoned.

 In 2017, Gyllenhaal starred as astronaut David Jordan in the science fiction horror film Life; Slant Magazines Eric Henderson stated that Gyllenhaal was "dead behind the eyes from his first scene".
 He also had a supporting role in the action-adventure film Okja and starred in the drama Stronger, based on Boston Marathon bombing survivor Jeff Bauman.
 In his review of the latter, The Independents Geoffrey Macnab complimented Gyllenhaal's versatility and "outstanding" portrayal of Bauman.
 The following year, he co-starred in the drama Wildlife opposite Carey Mulligan, in which he plays a father who temporarily abandons his family to take a dangerous job.
 It is based on the 1990 novel of the same name by Richard Ford.
 Ella Kemp, writing for Sight & Sound magazine, praised the chemistry of the lead actors which "fizzes with an effortless dynamism".
 He also had a role in the Western drama The Sisters Brothers (2018).